roxannekyr/Forecasting-Supply-Demand-with-Machine-Learning/README.md

 ✅ Bias Detection: In the model Mean Forecast Error was tracked to ensure that the model wasn't systematically over-forecasting or under-forecasting .
 This protects the organization from setting spending targets based on overly optimistic revenue projections (Preventing Cash Flow Risk).

-✅ MASE (Mean Absolute Scaled Error): In the model was used MASE to prove that model outperformed the "Naive" baseline of the standard 'Last Year Actuals'.
+✅ MASE: In the model was used Mean Absolute Scaled Error to prove that model outperformed the "Naive" baseline of the standard 'Last Year Actuals'.

-✅WAPE : In the model was used WAPE to evaluate how model predicts the total volume of business.
+✅WAPE: In the model was used Weighted Absolute % Error to evaluate how model predicts the total volume of business.
 In our case the model achieved a WAPE of ~15% (implies ~85% Weighted Accuracy).
 This indicates that model successfully captured the main seasonality and trends, leaving only random noise as error.

 Top-Down Budget Forecasting vs Actuals Year-Over-Year Graph: <br/>
 <img src="https://i.imgur.com/qIA64VF.png" height="80%" width="80%" alt="Top-Down Budget Forecasting Year-Over-Year Graph"/>